Department of Integrative Health & Exercise Science

 The study of the function of the musculoskeletal system using the mechanical laws introduced in ES251.
 Beginning at the level of individual joints, students will build an understanding of the coordination between multiple joints and the flow of energy through a multi-segment chain, ending with a framework for analyzing motion to improve performance or prevent injury.

 This course introduces the students to basic concepts in pathophysiology as applied in current nursing practice.
 It builds on previous foundations in the biological sciences and focuses on the integration of pathophysiological with the principles of the nursing process.
 It introduces students to pathophysiological disturbances to normal body functions emphasizing differences in etiology, epidemiology, pathophysiology, clinical manifestations and treatments in individuals across the lifespan.
 The student will analyze objective and subjective manifestations of common health problems resulting from environmental, genetic and stress related conditions.
 Diagnostic testing, interventions and pharmacological treatments and related nursing implications are discussed as they relate to specific health problems.
 3 hours lecture.
+This course is cross-listed with BI275 and NU275.

 An overview of the theories and principles that explain factors which influence human behavior in sport and physical activity.
 Sport and exercise psychology focuses primarily on: (1) Helping individuals use psychological principles and skills to achieve optimal mental health and to improve performance.
 (2) Understanding how participation in sport, exercise, and physical activity affects their psychological development, health, and well-being.
 Offered alternating spring semesters.